sst/guide/_chapters/create-a-cognito-test-user.md

   --username admin@example.com
 ```

-Now that our User Pool has been configured and ready to use, let's create an S3 bucket that we'll use later for file uploads.
+Now that our User Pool has been configured and ready to use, let's create our Identity Pool to manage access to our AWS resources.